Information regarding the following topics is provided for your assistance:

 There may be other disadvantages to consolidation, including, but not limited to, the possible loss of on-time repayment incentives, and borrowers should contact their lender(s) and/or the Federal Direct Consolidation Loan Program to obtain specific information.
 We advise that borrowers then carefully consider their options to ensure that consolidation fits into their long-term financial planning.

 Note also that the College Cost Reduction and Access Act of 2007 contains a section (401) pertaining to Federal Loan Forgiveness for Public Service Employees.
 The federal loan forgiveness provisions require borrowers to have borrowed Direct Loans or to have consolidated their federal loans through the Federal Direct Consolidation Program.
 As such, we advise that borrowers carefully consider the available educational loan programs (private versus Direct Graduate PLUS) to ensure that their individual loan borrowing fits into their long-term financial planning.
 While borrowing through private educational loan programs may provide better loan terms in the short term, it also may limit your options should you decide one day to use the Federal Loan Forgiveness for Public Service Employees program.
 While we encourage loan borrowers to refer to the detail of the Federal Program in determining all relevant issues, the Financial Aid Office is available to address individual concerns.

 How to Find Your Loans

 The promissory disclosure statements for each of your loans will provide the names of the holders of your loans.

-To locate the lender/holder/servicer of a federal loan, you can also try contacting the Department of Education at 800-433-3243 or check online at the National Student Loan Data System (NSLDS).
+To locate the lender/holder/servicer of a federal loan, you can also check online at the National Student Loan Data System (NSLDS).